POINTS TO CONSIDER FOR HOMESTAY HOST PARENTS

 - Times for earliest and latest phone calls

-Is there a limit on the times during the day of phone calls, particularly incoming ones?
+Is there a limit on the times during the day that students are making phone calls or internet calls to friends and family?
 What hours do you not want incoming calls? (eg. Night hours- note: North American night hours tend to be earlier than most other cultures.)
 This is especially important to verify because of the significant time changes between Alberta and many other countries.
-How does the answering machine work?
-Do you want the student to answering incoming calls?
-Is there a limit on the length of phone calls, particularly during prime calling hours?
-This is also a factor if you have internet and do not have a dedicated line.
+If you have a home phone, do you want the student to answering incoming calls?

 - How to set thermostats and at what temperature

 Do you like your thermostats turned down at night and when no one is in the house?
 Teach the student where and how.
 Many students from other countries do not have central heating and/or thermostats.
 Many students also find our houses cold and like to turn the thermostats up quite high.
 Do you have a maximum temperature at which you like the household thermostat set?
 Show the student your household furnace and explain how it works.
-You might also like to explain energy costs.
+You might also like to explain energy costs and show students where they can find extra blankets if they are cold.

 - Bathroom-door open or closed when not in use